jooh/neuroconda/README.md

 ```

 ## Handling non-conda dependencies
-If you want to put particular non-conda packages on your path You may then want to copy
+If you want to put particular non-conda packages on your path you may then want to copy
 over the shell environment variables (assuming you are in the repo root and you have
 activated the environment):